What is a Patient Ambassador?

 - We provide you with instructions and resources for all the different actions you can take.
 Actions include everything from writing a letter to inviting your member of Congress to your facility.

-- After the two month period is over, you will report on your actions.
+- After the quarter is over, you will report on your actions.
 Reporting can be done with a paper reporting form in the mail, over the phone, or using our online form.

 - For every action you take, you will earn points that we will look at when determining who we fly to Washington, DC for our annual fly-in.
 We will also recognize our most active Ambassadors every year.